-District ordinances prohibit the discharge of any stormwater, surface water, ground water, roof runoff water, subsurface drainage, runoff water from ground or paved areas, cistern overflow or any flows other than wastewater into the District sanitary sewer system.
+District ordinances prohibit the discharge of any stormwater, surface water, ground water, roof runoff water, sub-surface drainage, runoff water from ground or paved areas, cistern overflow or any flows other than wastewater into the District sanitary sewer system.
 These flows, referred to as infiltration and inflow or I/I, overload the sanitary system, resulting in the backup of raw sewage into basements and the overflow of raw sewage from manholes.
 Infiltration and inflow (I/I) can be contributed from private property through direct footing drain connections, indirect footing drain connections, sump pumps, downspouts or roof drains, driveway drains, area drains, patio or yard drains, leaking sanitary or ejector sump pits, leaks in subsurface sanitary waste piping or the building sanitary service, etc. In 1973, the District began inspecting buildings to identify downspout and sump pump connections which contributed I/I to the sanitary sever system.
 Property owners were requested to correct any downspout or sump pump connection which contributed I/I and these corrections have been completed at the property owner's expense.
-A copy is attached of those sections of District ordinances which prohibit the discharge of I/I into the sanitary sewer system, provide for District inspections to identify such sources and require the correction of any such illegal connections.
+A copy is attached of those sections of District inspections to identify such sources and require the correction of any such illegal connections.